-The Company has adopted a Code of Business Conduct and Ethics that applies to all officers, directors and employees.
-The Code of Business Conduct and Ethics is available on the Company's website at http://ir.minervaneurosciences.com/corporate-governance.cfm.
-If the Company makes any substantive amendments to the Code of Business Conduct and Ethics or grants any waiver from a provision of the Code to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.
+The Company has adopted a Code of Business Conduct and Ethics, or the Code of Ethics, which applies to all officers, directors, and employees.
+The Code of Ethics is available on the Company's website at http://ir.minervaneurosciences.com/corporate-governance.cfm.
+If the Company makes any substantive amendments to the Code of Ethics or grants any waiver from a provision of the Code of Ethics to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.